openzfs/openzfs-docs/docs/Performance and Tuning/Workload Tuning.rst

 datasets.
 Possible settings are ``all``, ``none`` and ``metadata``.
 It is possible to improve performance when a zvol or dataset hosts an application that does its own caching by caching only metadata.
-One example is PostgreSQL.
-Another would be a virtual machine using ZFS.
+One example would be a virtual machine using ZFS.
+Another would be a database system which manages its own cache (Oracle for instance).
+PostgreSQL, by contrast, depends on the OS-level file cache for the majority of cache.

 .. _alignment_shift_ashift: